-Your morning will set the tone for the rest of your day and avoiding that snooze button should get you started on the right foot.
+Your morning will set the tone for the rest of your day and learning how to stop using the snooze button will get you started on the right foot.

-There are so many tips online for breaking the snooze habit, and I think I’ve tried just about every single one.
-Different tools work for different people, but adding three positive habits to my daily routine helped me break this one bad habit.
+There are so many tips online for breaking the snooze habit, and I think I’ve tried just about every one.
+Different tools work for different people.
+But, adding three positive habits to my daily routine helped me break this bad habit.

-While I was already cutting back quite a bit on beer and wine due to my health goals, I think it is important to note the negative impact alcohol can have on quality of sleep.
+I was already cutting back quite a bit on beer and wine due to my health goals.
+But, I think it’s important to note the negative impact alcohol can have on quality of sleep.

-Once I replaced my evening glass of wine with a mug of herbal tea on weeknights, I found that I was still able to unwind and relax at night, but sleep came faster and easier.
+Once I replaced my evening glass of wine with a mug of herbal tea on weeknights, I found I was still able to unwind and relax at night.
+As an added bonus, sleep came faster and easier.

 Going to Bed Earlier

 While it may seem like a no-brainer, it took me a while to put two and two together that an earlier bed time makes for an easier morning.

-At first, I was worried that going to bed earlier would wipe out the effectiveness waking up earlier had on my productivity, but what I found was that the extra time I was staying up in the evenings wasn’t productive time.
+At first, I was worried that going to bed earlier would wipe out the effectiveness waking up earlier had on my productivity.
+Instead, what I found was that the extra time I was staying up in the evenings wasn’t productive time.

 When I started aiming for a bed-time between 8:30 and 9:00, waking up earlier in the morning became easier.
-It also turned out that all I was cutting from my day was some of my TV and screen time.
+It also turned out, all I was cutting from my day was a little TV and screen time.

 Tracking Days the Snooze Button Isn’t Used